 Just like Bitcoin, Litecoin goes through the halving method every 4 years after 840,000 LTC blocks are mined and the miner reward gets halved or becomes 50% lesser than before.
 This time is the second time this event is taking place, and the miner reward will decrease from 25 LTC to 12.5 LTC at the respective time it’s happening.
+The block speed is around 2.5 minutes, where around 576 blocks are generated per day.

 Click here to watch the Litecoin Halving 2019 detailed video